good foot hygiene

 How do I look after my feet?

 Feet are often out of sight and out of mind, wrapped up in socks and shoes, especially in winter.
-Lots of us don’t really pay much attention to our feet until they start to hurt, or something doesn’t look right.
+Lots of us don’t really pay much attention to our feet hygiene.
 For many of us, they are low down the list of self-care for our bodies.

 But good foot hygiene is important for many reasons, not least keeping your skin in tip-top condition and preventing problems like athlete’s foot and bacterial infections.